How to Survive the First Month of Motherhood

 But don’t stress over whether or not the first month of motherhood will be hard.
 Focus on being as present as possible with your baby and soaking up those sweet moments.

-Tips for Surviving the First Month of Motherhood
+Tips on How to Survive the First Month of Motherhood

 1. Go With the Flow & Keep an Open Mind